tableau-mkt/travisbuilder/README.md

 ## Rules

 This module uses [Rules][rules] to allow triggering builds as an action.
 This is a super flexible way to use whatever event with whatever conditions to restart your builds.
 You can trigger different branches with each Rules action.
-There is also a minimum lifetime setting, which can be overridden by specific Rules.
+There is also a minimum lifetime setting (stored per branch), which can be overridden by specific Rules.
 It's not a direct dependency, because of probable custom use :)

 ### Manaully